 Mulled red wine, Hot toddies and Eggnog are all holiday traditions that doesn’t get nearly enough love in my opinion.
 I don’t understand why because mulled red wine is perfectly spiced, warms your belly, and is easy to make.

-This simple and easy mulled wine recipe only takes about 5 minutes to make if that.
-You literally throw everything into a pot, let it simmer and before you know it your taste buds is dancing and you will be fill with love.
+This simple and easy mulled wine crockpot recipe only takes a few minutes to make if that.
+You literally throw everything into a crockpot, let it simmer and before you know it your taste buds is dancing and you will be fill with love.

 Mulled wine is a great alternative to hot toddies or coffee and kahula so this is what my family will be served this fall and winter at any gatherings I host.